 - Befriending parents, particularly single parents, to gain access to their children.

 - Offering babysitting services to busy parents or guardians.

 - Taking jobs and participating in community events that involve children.

 - Attending sporting events for children.

-- Volunteering in youth organizations, offering to chaperone overnight trips.
+- Offering to chaperone overnight trips.

 Which age group is most often targeted by child molesters?

 While all children are vulnerable, approximately 20% of child sexual abuse occurs with children under 5 years of age; 50% with kids between 5-12 years old; and 30% occurs with teens between 13-17 years of age.
 Parents and guardians can help keep children safe by talking frankly and often to their children about "the birds and the bees."
 At the very least, teach your child, preferably beginning at birth, anatomically-correct names for their private body parts (buttocks, anus, chest, breasts, vulva, vagina, penis and scrotum).
 Child molesters have admitted they are less likely to abuse children who know the proper names for private body parts and have learned basic body safety skills.